 - To process financial transactions including grants, payments and benefits involving the council, or where we are acting on behalf of other government bodies, for example, Department of work and Pensions

 - Where necessary to protect individuals from harm or injury

 - To allow the statistical analysis of data so we can plan for the provision of services.

 We might share your personal data in order to effectively deliver our services.
 This might be because another agency has been contracted to provide a service, or because responsibility for particular services is shared across multiple agencies or authorities, such as health and social care.
 If we share information regularly with another organisation, the conditions for sharing your personal data are set out in an Information Sharing Agreement.

-Your personal information will not be transferred outside of the UK.
+Your personal information will not be transferred outside of the EEA.

 With whom do we share your personal data?